QuantiusBenignus/BlahST/README.md

 - **Fast transcription with local whisper.cpp, or send audio to a whisper.cpp server for even faster [network transcription.](./API_TRANSCRIBE.md)**
 - **Able to select speech input language and translate from the command line with the dedicated `wsiml` script**
 - **Instead of compiling whisper.cpp, can use a [downloaded](https://huggingface.co/Mozilla/whisperfile/tree/main) portable [whisperfile](https://huggingface.co/Mozilla/whisperfile) executable, just use the command-line flag '-w' when setting your hotkeys**
 - **Interaction with local LLMs via [llama.cpp](https://github.com/ggerganov/llama.cpp) or a [llamafile](https://github.com/Mozilla-Ocho/llamafile), producing textual answers or translations, that are both spoken back and available in the clipboard.
-This upgraded functionality is in the wsiAI script, which also does everything wsi does.** (TODO: A dedicated documentation section describing the AI assistant functions)
+This upgraded functionality is in the wsiAI script, which also does everything wsi does.**
-- **EXPERIMENTAL: The blooper utility allows continuous "hands-free" speech input or dictation, with automatic pasting loop, using xdotool or ydotool.
+- **The blooper utility allows continuous "hands-free" speech input or dictation, with automatic pasting loop, using xdotool or ydotool.
 On longer silence, the script will exit and can be reactivated with a hotkey.**
 - **EXPERIMENTAL: Added AI proofreader, that corrects (typos, grammar etc.) any selected editable text in any window.
 Triggered on the selected text by speech: "Computer, proofread ... or Computer be like Grammarly..".
 After a short while, the selected text should be automatically replaced by the LLM.**
 - **NEW.
 EXPERIMENTAL: Low-latency speech chat with local LLMs via the `blahstbot` tool.
 Natural, spoken conversation with Gemma3 (preset in blahstbot) on an average Linux desktop computer with a 12GB GPU.
 Please, see video:**

 https://github.com/user-attachments/assets/022adffc-3e13-48cd-be5d-5919f1d5cae7